erysdren/sdl3quake/README.md

 modernized faithful Quake sourceport utilizing SDL3 and C23 features

-## Notes
+## TODO

-- lacks audio
+- add audio support (maybe use SDL3_mixer?)
-- lacks netplay
+- add netplay support (maybe use SDL3_net?)
-- lacks all extended Quake engine features from the past 29 years
+- make menu system more extensible (maybe implement basic MenuQC?)
+- support using the mouse in menus
+- replace hardcoded clientside tempentities with some kind of scriptable system
+- add support for extended opcodes to the QCVM
+- add support for BSP2 and protocol 666
+- add support for external textures (convert to indexed at load time)
+- add support for resizing window on the fly (also setting "video mode")

 ## Building